-ATSDR is primarily an advisory agency, so its reports usually identify what actions are appropriate to be undertaken by EPA, other responsible parties, or the research or education divisions of ATSDR.
+ATSDR is primarily an advisory agency, so usually these reports identify what actions are appropriate to be undertaken by USEPA, other responsible parties, or the research or education divisions of ATSDR.
 However, if there is an urgent health threat, ATSDR can issue a public health advisory warning people of the danger.
 ATSDR can also authorize health education or pilot studies of health effects, full-scale epidemiology studies, disease registries, surveillance studies or research on specific hazardous substances.